MicahElliott/flowrist/README.md

            ◊ ⇑        ⇐ _
 ```

-What I hope makes this worth a read is the that it tries to harmonize from the
+What I hope makes this worth a read is that it tries to harmonize from the
 beginning: an adaptive key, a different kind of keyboard, two active thumbs,
-all vowel-likes on the right hand, editor spatial awareness, `l` where it's
+all vowel-likes on the right hand (even `w`), editor spatial awareness, `l`
-never been, three letters hidden or in odd places, and a magic/repeat
+where it's never been, three letters hidden or in odd places, and a
-multi-purpose key.
+magic/repeat multi-purpose key.
+There's also an alt-fingering practice guide
+and a one-step tarmak-like transitional layout.

 I think it could be used on a matrix-style keyboard too, so if any Colemakkers
 wanna give it a try, it aims to be a close derivative.

 I'm not planning presently to change much about it since it's working well for
 me, but certainly interested in hearing from the knowlegdeable folks I've
-learned so much from reading here (and really anyone): if there are any obvious flaws
+learned so much from reading here (and really anyone): if there are any
-or expected eventual pain points or clear improvements or WTFs, etc. Also a big
+obvious flaws or expected eventual pain points or clear improvements or WTFs,
-shout-out to Oxey, Cyanophage, phbonacci, and several others for their
+etc. Also a big shout-out to Oxey, Cyanophage, phbonacci, someguy3, iandoug,
+and several others for their analyzers, open analysis discussions, and layouts
-analyzers, analysis, and layouts that have been so inspiring to make it
+that have been so inspiring to make it possible for plebs like me to be able
-possible for plebs like me to be able to make a layout!
+to make a layout!